Cost of Living Comparison Between Marburg and Munich Cost of Living Comparison Between Marburg and Munich

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Marburg or Munich?
+Should I move to Marburg or to Munich?

 If budget matters most, go with Marburg.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Munich makes more sense.
 Both are solid long-term options with distinct trade-offs.